josiahkosgei/KafkaMessagesStreams/README.md

 ## Project Details
 Four applications in this repository:

-kudobuzzchallenge_react: React.JS application that show a simple visualization of how many reviews we have for each type, and the different percentage of
+react_app: React.JS application that show a simple visualization of how many reviews we have for each type, and the different percentage of
 Reviews coming from the different sources

 kudobuzzchallenge(root folder): Express.JS application (with kafka-node) that produces a periodic reviews data and consumes new messages from the api.